-Subrecipient means a non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program.
+Subrecipientmeans a non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program.
 The terms subrecipient does not include an individual that is a beneficiary of a Federal program, meaning a program participant.

-&lt;sup>36 Refer to the State's policy on Eligible Training Providers for information on consultation requirements.
-The policy is accessible at https://dol.nebraska.gov/EmploymentAndTraining/LCRWP/WIOA/Policies.
+&lt;sup>38 Refer to the State's policy on Eligible Training Providers for information on consultation requirements.
+The State's policy manual is accessible at https://dol.nebraska.gov/ReemploymentServices/Training/WIOA/Policies.

 APPENDIX II.
-Acceptable source documentation for common data elements
+Acceptable source documentation for data elements